 Why would someone bend the trees in Gryfino Forest?

-There are many theories about why this happened, but no one knows for sure.
-Some believe that the trees were bent to create a natural windbreak or to make it easier to harvest timber.
+There are many theories about why this happened, but no one knows.
+Some believe the trees were bent to create a natural windbreak or make harvesting timber easier.
 Others believe that crookedness is simply an aesthetic choice.

 What is the best time of year to visit Gryfino Forest?